yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

     "./intel.png"
     >}}

-A great strike from Maide is related to the size of the pipeline cache.
+Maide found an issue related to the size of the pipeline cache.
-Yuzu used to return the size of the shader code in bytes, which was later used to resize the unsigned 64 bit integer array in charge of storing the cache.
+Yuzu used to return the size of the shader code in bytes, which was later used to resize the unsigned 64 bit integer array in charge of storing the cache, which made the array 8 times larger than it was supposed to be.
-If instead of the size in bytes, a {{< gh-hovercard "10145" "word size function" >}} is used, the array gets 8 times smaller!
-This not only saves storage space, but also system memory when shaders are preloaded at boot.
+This is fixed by {{< gh-hovercard "10145" "using the length of the array" >}} instead of the size in bytes.

 A common complaint from 8GB of RAM users is that games become unstable over time.
 This isn't necessarily a memory leak — it's likely just the system running out of RAM as new shaders are added to the pipeline cache.
 This change greatly benefits them.
-~~But it’s bloody 2023, you should seriously consider getting 16GB by now, Tears of the Kingdom is not Super Mario Odyssey.~~
+~~But it’s 2023, you should seriously consider getting 16GB by now.
+Tears of the Kingdom is not Super Mario Odyssey.~~

 ASTC continues to be in the news here — this time a problem with {{< gh-hovercard "10206" "3D ASTC" >}} textures, because it isn’t enough to deal with flat 2D ones.
 A bug in their implementation caused the level Frantic Fields in `Donkey Kong Country: Tropical Freeze` to render incorrectly.